why do bees make hives

 The Perfect Place For A Nest

-There needs to be a large selection of flora rich in pollen and nectar to allow the bees to forage, collect stores and create honey.
+- A large selection of flora rich in pollen and nectar nearby allows the bees to forage, collect stores and create honey.

 Once all of these criteria have been met the scout bee will return to the swarm and relay her findings with her dance moves.